The Discovery Intake Process to explore new partnerships with Vitalyst for the 2024 – 2025 fiscal year is now open!

 How to Start a Nonprofit

 This free resource guides newly formed organizations in thinking about the difference they seek to make and the structure best suited to move forward.
-This interactive guide leads people through key-decision making steps to determine whether a nonprofit is the best way to accomplish their goals.
+This interactive guide leads people through key decision-making steps to determine whether a nonprofit is the best way to accomplish their goals.
 Suppose a newly formed organization decides to move forward with a nonprofit.
-In that case, this guide walks them through the compliance and good-practices steps to become operational.
+In that case, this guide walks them through the compliance and best practices steps to become operational.
 Visit the website for additional information.

 Local First Arizona Economic Recovery Center